vClausingLage/eezy/README.md

 The TAF/Metar app provides the pilot a **quick** and **comprehensive** overview of all the relevant data for his/her departure or aerodrome approach.
 Most relevant information is **visually** represented on top, and more detailed information follows beneath.
 The pilot can concentrate on flying and navigating the aircraft while the most important weather reports are available at a glance.

+# API

+The API can convert Raw Metar String input to an output in JSON format.
+Additionally it provides some default layout suggestions for simplyfied further use in an app.

 ## Installation

 - `cd client && npm install`